This post may contain affiliate links. Please see our disclosure policy.

 - Other recipes you might enjoy:

-- No-Bake Chocolate Cheesecake
+- No-Bake Chocolate Cheesecake Recipe

 Why you will love this recipe:

-- It looks impressive but is actually a super simple no-bake dessert.
+- It’s a super simple no-bake dessert.

 - It can be made ahead.
 Perfect for easy entertaining.